flschr/micro-masonry-plus/README.md

 ## Changelog

-### 2.5.0
+### 2.6.0
-- Automatically integrates with `render-image.html` when available and attaches Micro.blog CDN `srcset` fallbacks otherwise
+- Generates responsive image derivatives directly in the plug-in (local resources and Micro.blog uploads), so no theme partial is required
 - Replaced the spinner with a subtle skeleton placeholder and delayed activation to avoid flashes on cached images
 - Prioritises the first rows of photos (`loading="eager"` + `fetchpriority`) and widens the preload margin so images appear in scroll order
-- Normalised masonry gap handling (especially on mobile) so horizontal and vertical spacing match more closely
+- Normalised masonry gap handling (including mobile) using CSS grid to eliminate layout gaps

 ### 2.4.0
 - `Show all photos per post` is now a checkbox in Micro.blog settings